 This grant program is designed to support the training of discussion leaders and the convening of discussion programs.
 Dialogues projects may offer academic course credit for the preparatory and/or discussion programs or may integrate these programs into existing courses.
-For projects focused primarily on curricular development, see the Humanities Initiatives or Humanities Connections programs.
+For projects focused primarily on curricular development, see the Humanities Initiatives, Spotlight on Humanities in Higher Education, and Humanities Connections programs.